nanexcool/feeds-old/README.md

 ## Running the command line

-ds-feeds allows you to manage feedbase and aggregator feeds.
+ds-feeds allows you to manage feedbase and repeater feeds.

 You just need to execute
 ```